gmacario/gmacario.github.io/_posts/2022-01-17-arneis-dev-cw02.md

 Anyway this is part of a commitment we have made: to hear and be promptly reactive to Bug reports and Feature requests.

+Please do not think that minor improvements do not matter - it looks like they are valuable [even to Luxonis CEO](https://github.com/luxonis/depthai-hardware/pull/187#issuecomment-1013941261).

-So, let't help each other and [submit both on GitHub](https://github.com/B-AROL-O/ARNEIS/issues/new/choose)!
+So, let't help each other and submit either [Bug Reports and Feature Requests](https://github.com/B-AROL-O/ARNEIS/issues/new/choose) or maybe even [a Pull Request](https://github.com/B-AROL-O/ARNEIS/compare)!

 ## Next week plans